joffreynk/loaderboard/README.md

 # Leaderboard

-> web application to record the gamer players and their scores
+> web application to record game players and their scores

 ## Built With